Helpful Products for GLP-1 Treatment

 Bottom Line

+The FDA decision is expected in late 2026 or early 2027.
+For now, Wegovy, Zepbound, and Foundayo remain your available options.
 If Wegovy is working for you now, there's no reason to wait.
-If you're not getting the results you want, talk to your doctor about current options.
+If you're not getting the results you want, talk to your doctor about current options — including Zepbound, which is available now with similar weight loss numbers.